stringparser/runtime/readme.md

 ## documentation

 I've jut finished a mayor cleanup, the docs will come up in a couple weeks.
-In any case, there [always is gitter][x-gitter].
+In any case, there [is always gitter][x-gitter].

 ## why

-There are several ways to manage complexity of asynchronous functions, ones are better than other for some use-cases and sometimes with callbacks is more than enough.
+There are several ways to manage complexity for asynchronous functions, ones are better than others for some use-cases and sometimes with callbacks is more than enough.
 But we all want to avoid callback hell and reuse as much as possible.
-Thats the main aim of this library.

 ## install